The Guvnors

 The Guvnors is a 2014 British crime film directed by Gabe Turner.
 Former football hooligan Cass Pennant was involved in producing the film.

 Plot

-Mitch, is the ex-leader of a London firm known as The Guvnors who has walked away from his life of violence and more than 20 years later is happily married.
+Mitch, the ex-leader of a London firm known as The Guvnors, has walked away from his life of violence and more than 20 years later is happily married.
 He becomes concerned when his son starts to show violent tendencies through his behavior at school.
 He is challenged by Adam Shanko, a local gangster, after Shanko learns of the reputation of The Guvnors.
 Shanko is then humiliated at the hands of another former Guvnor, Mickey.
 This leads to brutal retaliation and a reuniting of The Guvnors, which reignites gangland warfare spanning two generations of families.